dragoncoder047/tinya/README.md

 The graph is defined as a nested list structure.
 Each node is written as the node type specifier, followed by its inputs.

 The node can optionally start with a string beginning with `=`.
 This names the node, which enables it to be referenced by other nodes.
-This is removed if present, and then the rest of the array is processed as if it was a normal unnamed node.
+This is removed and recorded if present, and then the rest of the array is processed as if it was a normal unnamed node.

 The node type specifier can be one of two things: